lf-lang/rfcs/text/0002-rfc-process.md

 [What the process is]: #what-the-process-is

-In short, to get a major feature added to Lingua Franca, one must first get the RFC merged into the RFC repository as a markdown file.
+In short, to get a major feature added to Lingua Franca, one must first get the RFC merged into the RFC repository as a Markdown file.
 At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Lingua Franca.

   - Fork the RFC repo [RFC repository]
   - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is
     descriptive).
-Don't assign an RFC number yet; This is going to be the PR number and we'll rename the file accordingly if the RFC is accepted.
+Don't assign an RFC number yet; this is going to be the PR number, and we'll rename the file accordingly if the RFC is accepted.
   - Fill in the RFC.
 Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to